Warning: Rated 'M' for a reason.

 Mebuki sighed and rubbed her forehead.
 "You know that I'm not ashamed of you, Sakura.
 It's just with the business being where it is right now, I want to keep you as close to me as possible.
 It only takes one phone call, you know that."

-"Maybe you should listen to her, Mebuki."
-Kazashi told his wife as he fixed his tie and pushed his chair under the table.
+"Maybe you should listen to her, Mebuki," Kizashi told his wife as he fixed his tie and pushed his chair under the table.
 "Who knows?
 Maybe going back to school will be good for her.
-If she wasn't ready, Tsunade–sama would not have told you that she is."
+If she wasn't ready, Tsunade-sama wouldn't have told you that she is."

 Moving forward and picking up his empty plate, Mebuki frowned.
-To Sakura, the frown told her that she was thinking about it, but was still closer to her own decision rather than Sakura's, whilst to Kazashi, the frown told him that he had won their little discussion.
+To Sakura, the frown told her that she was thinking about it, but was still closer to her own decision rather than Sakura's, whereas to Kizashi, the frown told him that he had won their little discussion.
 Sighing with relief, he pulled on his jacket and kissed his wife on the cheek.

 "However," her mother raised two fingers to her daughter, "I will only allow you to go to school on two conditions."
 When Sakura raised an eyebrow, silently telling her mother to go on, she did so.
 "First condition: I want you to take your phone.
 If there's an emergency or you don't think you can handle it, I want you to ring either me or Tsunade-sama, do you understand?
 I'll keep my phone with me all day and Tsunade-sama has told you many times before that she will always answer her phone."
 Then, Mebuki sighed.
 "Second condition: just… be safe, okay?
 I want to drive you to and from school – and this is not up for discussion.
 Am I understood?"